 A great deal has changed since the time of the ancient earth oven and it eventually evolved into the modern pizza oven we see today.
 The first wood fired kitchens were discovered in Predynastic Egypt and date back some 3400 years.
-Each home had an oven located in the center and the cooking process was typically a ‘slow roast’ of breads, meats and other foods.
+Each home had an oven located in the center and the cooking process was typically a ‘slow roast’ of bread, meats, and other foods.

 The origins of the modern pizza oven continued on through countless generations and have been built in Italy for many generations.
 Nearly every small farmhouse throughout Italy at one point had an original brick or stone oven.

-If you would like to learn more, please check out A Brief History of the Pizza Oven on our site.
+If you would like to learn more, please check out:

 Using a Pizza Oven